bslatkin/dpxdt/README.md

             --appidentity-email-address=your_account_name@developer.gserviceaccount.com \
             --appidentity-private-key-path=path/to/pem_file.pem

+1. Navigate to <http://localhost:5000> and see if it works.
+If this fails to load, try to cat the Docker log with these command:

+    docker ps
+    docker exec <your process> tail /var/log/app_engine/app.log.json

 1. Navigate to <http://localhost:5000/admin/interactive>, login as admin, and initialize the database with this script:

     from dpxdt import server